Washing machines offer a simple explanation for how Trump's trade war could cause sticker shock in America

 As the trade war between Washington and Beijing rises to new heights, washing machine price tags may offer a glimpse of what's ahead for American consumers.

-As the trade war between Washington and Beijing rises to new heights, price tags on washing machines may offer a glimpse of what's ahead for American consumers.
+As the trade war between Washington and Beijing escalates, price tags on washing machines may offer a glimpse of what's ahead for American consumers.

 "There are some lessons to be learned from the tariffs imposed earlier this year, with laundry equipment, AKA washing machines, serving as a case study," Jeffries economists Ward McCarthy and Thomas Simons wrote in a recent research note.